alexdantas/tabscroll/README.md

-# tless - Neat guitar tab scroller.
+# tabscroll - Neat guitar tab scroller.

-`tless` is a (Ruby-powered) guitar tab scroller on the terminal.
+`tabscroll` is a (Ruby-powered) guitar tab scroller on the terminal.

 It supports forward and backwards auto-scrolling and currently reads a nice range of guitar tabs.

 ## Usage and Screenshots

-`$ tless my-guitar-tab.txt`
+`$ tabscroll my-guitar-tab.txt`

  <!-- screenshot -->

 ## Guitar tab file format

 Don't worry about it.
-Ideally you'd send a guitar tab independently of the format and `tless` would be smart enough to know how to display it.
+Ideally you'd send a guitar tab independently of the format and `tabscroll` would be smart enough to know how to display it.

 But for now it requires you to split each tab row with a blank line.
 For example, this would work: